LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Experiment

 \subsubsection{Comparison with SoTA FPGA Accelerators}

-Figure \ref{fig:sota_acc} compares the end-to-end latency of LUT-LLM with InTAR, Allo, and FlightLLM.
-Overall, LUT-LLM is $5.6\times$ and $1.9\times$ faster than Allo and InTAR, respectively.
+Figure \ref{fig:sota_acc} compares the latency of LUT-LLM with InTAR, Allo, and FlightLLM.
+Overall, LUT-LLM is $5.6\times$ and $1.9\times$ faster than Allo and InTAR.
 The performance gain arises from improvements in both the prefill and decode stages.
-In the prefill stage, LUT-LLM leverages memory-based table lookups as computation, enabling higher throughput than Allo and InTAR, which are arithmetic-based accelerators for quantized models.
-As the input length increases, the latency gap between LUT-LLM and InTAR during the prefill stage narrows, driven by the costly FP32 attention computations and the reduced resource allocation for attention needed to sustain high throughput in the linear layers.
+In the prefill stage, LUT-LLM leverages on-chip memory access as computation for higher peak TOPs than Allo and InTAR.
 In the decode stage, LUT-LLM performs computations more efficiently, fully utilizing the available memory bandwidth.
 Moreover, Allo and InTAR incur additional overhead from dequantization, which requires extra data loading and costly floating-point computations.
-Consequently, even when weights are loaded in INT4 precision, the decoding speed of Allo and InTAR is slower than that of LUT-LLM, which streams INT8 data from HBM.
-Compared with FlightLLM, LUT-LLM has similar end-to-end latency and $1.1\times$ faster decoding speed, even with more data loaded from HBM.
-This indicates a better scaling of LUT-LLM with respect to the output length.

-Table \ref{tab:energy_efficiency_sota} illustrates the energy efficiency of each FPGA accelerators, where the energy profile of FlightLLM, InTAR, and Allo are from the U280 FPGA.
-LUT-LLM is $1.49\times$, $1.37\times$, and $3.32\times$ more energy efficient than FlightLLM, InTAR, and Allo, respectively, demonstrating promising energy saving of memory-based computes on FPGA-based LLM acceleration.
+Compared with FlightLLM, LUT-LLM is $1.6\times$ faster than FlightLLM end-to-end, with larger speedup as sequence length grows.